junxit/us-congress-bills-119/metadata.md

 - 2025-06-26 — Introduced in House
 - 2025-06-26 — Introduced in House
 - 2025-06-26 — Referred to the House Committee on Transportation and Infrastructure.
+- 2025-06-27 — Referred to the Subcommittee on Coast Guard and Maritime Transportation.
+- 2025-09-17 — Committee Consideration and Mark-up Session Held
+- 2025-09-17 — Ordered to be Reported (Amended) by Voice Vote.
+- 2025-09-17 — Subcommittee on Coast Guard and Maritime Transportation Discharged
+- 2025-12-12 — Placed on the Union Calendar, Calendar No. 349.
+- 2025-12-12 — Reported (Amended) by the Committee on Transportation and Infrastructure.
+H. Rept.
+119-401.
+- 2025-12-12 — Reported (Amended) by the Committee on Transportation and Infrastructure.
+H. Rept.
+119-401.